Julian-adv/WildDivide/README.md

   - {4::blonde|5::black|1::red}
 ```

-### Pattern-based Selection
+### Pattern-Based Selection

-Lines that start with `/` are pattern matchers.
-These are selected when the pattern matches
-the previously generated prompt.
+Entries beginning with `/` are evaluated against the preceding prompt context.
+The system selects candidates based on pattern matches.
 Here's an example:

 ```yaml
 outfit: